snowplow/snowplowanalytics.com/_posts/2017-09-14-snowplow-s3-loader-0.6.0-released/index.md

 <h3 id="conf">3.2 Configuration changes</h3>

 There have been quite a few changes made to the configuration expected by the S3 Loader.
-Please check out the [example configuration file][example-config] in the repository to make sure your configuration file has the expected parameters.
+Please check out the [example configuration file][example-config] in the repository to make sure that your configuration file has the expected parameters.

 <h2 id="contributing">4.
 Contributing</h2>